Daniele-Gregori/ThermodynamicBetheAnsatz/README.md

+A Wolfram resource function which automatically delivers the numerical solution of integral equations of Thermodynamic Bethe Ansatz type.

-The attached article is a revised version of:
+The author used it to produce the results in academic papers such as the one attached, which is a revised version of:

 D. Fioravanti, D. Gregori and H.Shu, "Integrability, susy $SU(2)$ matter gauge theories and black holes" [arXiv:2208.14031 [hep-th]](https://arxiv.org/pdf/2208.14031).

+Read more about the significance of this work also on a [Wolfram Community post](https://community.wolfram.com/groups/-/m/t/3549711).

 # ThermodynamicBetheAnsatzSolve